roserbatlleroca/MusGO_framework/projects/README.md

    - The **specific category (or categories)** you'd like to update.
    - The **reason for your proposal**, with clear references (e.g., links, publications, repo updates).

-2. **Review and discussion**: The repository maintainers will review the issue:
+2. **Review and discussion**:
-   - If the proposal is valid, maintainers will **update the YAML file directly** or you will be invited to **submit a pull request** with your proposed changes.
+   - You can then **submit a pull request** with your proposed changes.
+Please, name your branch as `model-update/[model-name]`.
-   - If there are **questions, missing information, or doubts**, or if the maintainers **disagree with the proposed change**, they will **respond in the issue thread** to clarify concerns and open a discussion.
+   - The repository maintainers will review the issue.
+If there are **questions, missing information, or doubts**, or if the maintainers **disagree with the proposed changes**, they will **respond in the PR/issue thread** to clarify concerns and open a discussion.
    - You may be asked to provide **additional context or evidence**, and suggestions may be revised **collaboratively** before being accepted or rejected.

 3. **Resolution**